Updated July 7, 2023

 - It can save money on interest costs.

-- After proper planning, the risk of refinancing can be mitigated.
+- After proper planning, the risk of refinancing can be removable.

-- It can be avoided to a greater extent.
+- It can be avoidable to a greater extent.

 - It can significantly affect the lender’s and borrowers’ business.